moikkasisu/TaskPlannerApp/README.md

 Expected Results:
 Go ahead and open index.html in the browser and add some tasks using the form.
 You should see each new task populate the task list!

-# Update a Task
+# 8. Update a Task

-##Adding the "Mark As Done" button
+## Adding the "Mark As Done" button

-##Adding an Event Listener to the Task List
+## Adding an Event Listener to the Task List

-##Adding the Task id to the DOM
+## Adding the Task id to the DOM

-##Adding getTaskById to the TaskManager class
+## Adding getTaskById to the TaskManager class

 ## Update the status of the selected Task to 'DONE'